altruios/namshubettulpa/public/namshubettuple/errors.md

 ~They covered a small door down the hallway to the left.~ *Walking up to the front desk she asked,*
 "M::What happened here?"
-"RO::Fire"
+"PO::Fire"
 ~His voice was gruff.~
 "M::Is everyone alright?"
-"RO::They took a couple people to the hospital, no word yet about them."
+"PO::They took a couple people to the hospital, no word yet about them."
 ~The Officer paused in thought~
-"RO::I'm sure they're fine - nothing to worry about."
+"PO::I'm sure they're fine - nothing to worry about."
 ~Which was exactly what Martha was doing.~
-"R::Well.
+'R::Well.
-Let's find those people, they'll still be here...
+We should go find those people, they will still be here...
-Probably in the holding cell."
+Probably in the holding cell.'
 }
 {
 `['There is more to do here, obviously']`
-"R::Well, let's start there - let me switch."
+'R::Well, start there - let me switch.'
 ~She obliged.~
 mn:R
 *Once they were done trading places, Rossin turned toward the front desk again.*